sinatayebati/responsive-personal-portfolio/README.md

 # Sina's personal website theme - <a href="https://sinatayebati.github.io/">Demo</a>

-This is a minimal theme for building single page personal portfolio websites built with HTML, CSS, JS.
+- This is a minimal theme for building single page personal portfolio websites built with HTML, CSS, JS.
+- This website is seamlessly integrated with <a href="https://formspree.io/">Formspree</a>, a Form Submission service enabling users to submit inquiries directly from the website without the hassle of sending emails.

 <p align="center">
     <img src="assets/img/demo.png"